iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/projects/web3.md

 - **Ethereum (ETH)**: You'll need some ETH in your wallet to purchase a domain.
 - **Cloudflare Account**: Sign up at [Cloudflare](https://dash.cloudflare.com/sign-up).
 - **Website Content**: Have your site's content ready to deploy.
+- **IPFS Desktop or Command-Line Tool**: [Download IPFS](https://ipfs.io/#install) to upload your content to the network.

+> **Tip:** Accessing `.crypto` domains directly requires a Web3-enabled browser like Brave or a browser extension that supports Unstoppable Domains.

 ## Domain Acquisition